Pay it online, report an issue or request a service, submit on it, or ask us.

 Friday 12.30 pm to 4.30 pm, Sunday 12 noon to 4.30 pm

-The following separated wastes are also accepted at the Southbrook Resource Recovery Park at a specified charge: compostable garden waste, clean hardfill, tyres, expanded polystyrene foam and recyclable packaging foam, e-Scrap (computers, monitors and TVs and other electronic goods), and window glass.
+Refuse and the following separated wastes are accepted at the Southbrook Resource Recovery Park at a specified charge: compostable garden waste, clean hardfill, tyres, expanded polystyrene foam and recyclable packaging foam, e-Scrap (computers, monitors and TVs and other electronic goods), and window glass.

-The following separated wastes are also accepted at a specified charge, at the Oxford Transfer Station: tree and hedge trimmings (suitable for chipping), e-Scrap (computers, monitors and TVs and other electronic goods), and tyres from cars, 4WDs, small commercial vehicles and trucks (no large tyres).
+Refuse and the following separated wastes are accepted at a specified charge, at the Oxford Transfer Station: tree and hedge trimmings (suitable for chipping), e-Scrap (computers, monitors and TVs and other electronic goods), and tyres from cars, 4WDs, small commercial vehicles and trucks (no large tyres).

 A list of what can and can't be composted at Southbrook Resource Recovery Park can be found on our Dumping your garden greenwaste page.